quietfanatic/verdant-fang/README.md

   - Slightly unfair level design
   - Moddable game content (use a text editor)

-This game contains content that may disturb some people, including:
+WARNING: This game contains content that may disturb some people, including:
   - Blood (can be turned off)
   - Nudity (can be turned off)
   - Snakes (cannot be turned off)
-  - Violent scenes
+  - Depictions of death

 ###Controls